ZealanL/RLGym-PPO-Guide/README.md

 --------END ITERATION REPORT--------
 ```

-Some of these terms are quite complicated and require a far deeper dive into ML than is within the purview of this guide, so I'll only cover the simpler ones.
+Some of these stats are quite complicated and require knowledge of ML, so I'll only cover the simpler ones.

 `Policy Reward`: This is how much reward the bot collected, on average, in each **episode**.
 An **episode** is a small piece of gameplay that ends once a certain condition is met, such as a goal being scored.